 Dane County currently owns more solar than any other public entity in the state with more than 800 kW at 17 sites across the county, not including the upcoming Airport Project which will be the largest public sector project in Wisconsin.

 “Dane County is leading the way for renewable energy in Wisconsin,” said Dane County Executive Joe Parisi.
 “This is the right thing to do for our environment, for our economy and for taxpayers.
-This project will increase local clean energy jobs, will reduce carbon emissions and ease the burden for taxpayers.”
+These project increase local clean energy jobs, reduce carbon emissions and ease the burden for taxpayers.”
 These solar projects will reduce carbon dioxide emissions by the equivalent of taking 1700 cars off the road, reducing direct energy costs by over $2.1 million over the next two decades.

 A total of 128 solar modules were installed, each with the capacity to produce up to 270 watts of energy.
 The energy from this solar installation is used by the Dane County Department of Land and Water Resources and the Dane County UW-Extension Office.

 A solar installation for the East District highway garage and the medical examiner's office has over 800 panels and is the largest municipally-owned solar project in the state.
 That project produces about 300,000 kWh of electricity annually--enough to power about 30 Wisconsin homes.

 Check out our interactive Clean Energy Map to learn more about the County's solar projects.